fpem123/GPT2-simpsons/README.md

 ### How to use

-    * First, Choose the simpsons character name.
+    * First, Choose The Simpsons character name.
     * Second, Fill what the character will say in text.
 This will be base of script.
     * And then, Fill number in length.
 Text is created as long as "length".
 I recommend between 100 and 300.
     * If length is so big, generate time will be long.